Cairngorms National Park

 The closest shore to the city centre is just a 23-minute walk from Aberdeen’s Jurys Inn, with the promenade offering a range of restaurants and activities to enjoy.

 Tolquhon Castle offers large ruins to explore from its magnificent gatehouse (fully intact and more for impressing visitors rather than defending against any unwanted guests!) to the main house structure.
 Almost fairy-tale like in appearance, Tolquhon Castle warrants plenty of exploration with the family rooms upstairs, the Steward’s Room, and the Pit Prison, all waiting for you to uncover the castle’s hidden mysteries.

 The castle served as a permanent residence for almost three centuries, and remains well intact today despite being classed as a ruin.
 The grounds can also afford exceptional viewpoints of Aberdeenshire.
 The castle grounds and shop open 9:30am-5:30pm every day, and admission costs £4.50 for adults and £2.70 for children.
-Tolquhon Castle can be found under a half an hour’s drive from the Jurys Inn Aberdeen Airport.
+Tolquhon Castle can be found under a half an hour’s drive from Jurys Inn Aberdeen Airport and Leonardo Inn Aberdeen Airport.

 Aberdeenshire’s Fyvie Castle is one of the region’s proud monuments to its own history.
 Dating back to the 13th century, the castle has a mix of old and new with an appealing, well decorated Edwardian interior, displaying a vast collection of arms, armour and art.
 Keep an eye out portrait collections of the timeless work of Batoni, Romney and Gainsborough whilst exploring the lavish hallways and corridors.